lunar-me/nz-retail-remuneration/README.md

 Synthetic-data-driven models and calculation engines for remuneration schemes, leave management, and workforce capacity planning in a New Zealand retail environment.

+> **Annotation:** A privacy-first, NZ retail workforce programme built entirely on synthetic data.
+It delivers auditable leave entitlements aligned to the Holidays Act 2003, transparent remuneration costing with what-if scenarios, demand-driven capacity planning, and an integrated scorecard — all reproducible via fixed seeds and versioned datasets.

 ## Overview

 This repository delivers a complete, privacy-safe, data-driven workforce programme built entirely on **synthetic data**.
 It provides: